Princess Agents: Reception

-On 26 June, the drama reached a rating of 2.01% with an audience share of 14.88% according to National Average ratings.
-This broke the record for a drama airing on a non-primetime timeslot on a non-holiday weekday.
-The series is also the first Chinese drama to break 40 billion views while still airing.
-It is also popular in overseas countries, Princess Agents received praise for its unique storyline and stellar performance of the actors, as well as the complex twist and picturesque landscapes.
+On 26 June, the drama achieved a 2.01% rating with an audience share of 14.88%, according to National Average ratings.
+This set a record for a drama airing in a non-primetime time slot on a non-holiday weekday.
+The series also became the first Chinese drama to surpass 40 billion views while still airing.
+Princess Agents gained popularity in overseas markets as well.
+The series received praise for its distinctive storyline, strong performances, and its use of complex plot developments and scenic visuals.

-Despite its success and initial positive reviews, the series was later criticized for various issues in regards to its production quality – such as its inappropriate use of photoshop/green screen, excessively bright palette and the inconsistent dubbing of actors.
-The writing was lambasted for several reasons – such as making the female character another "Mary Sue" underneath a strong and independent facade; and including unnecessary story-lines and screen-time for unimportant supporting characters; which makes the plot inconsistent and draggy.
-Additionally, there was controversy about the excessive amount of focus on the second male lead's storyline, with some viewers sarcastically calling the drama "Yan Xun's revenge story".
-The drama was also criticized for ending in a cliffhanger.
+Despite its commercial success and initial positive reception, the series later faced criticism regarding production quality, including the use of photoshop and green screen effects, an overly bright color palette, and inconsistent dubbing.
+The writing was also criticized for portraying the female protagonist as a "Mary Sue" beneath a facade on independence, as well as for incorporating unnecessary subplots and excessive screen time for minor characters, which some reviewers felt weakened pacing and narrative coherence.
+Additional controversy arose over the heavy emphasis on the second male lead’s storyline, leading some viewers to sarcastically refer to the series as “Yan Xun’s revenge story.”
+The drama was further criticized for concluding with a cliffhanger ending.